Submitted by Carol Ireland

 If you need to self-isolate, order your shopping online to avoid contact with other people.
 Let the supermarket know you are in isolation.

-If you would like to talk to someone about your epilepsy or that of a loved one or someone you care for, please call our Epilepsy Nurse Line on 1300 37 45 37.
+If you would like to talk to someone about your epilepsy or that of a loved one or someone you care for, please call our National Epilepsy Line on 1300 37 45 37 and someone will answer from 9-5pm seven days a week.

 Visit the Healthdirect Coronavirus (COVID-19) hub for reliable information about COVID-19.